Donations: The library

 Boys in the Boat by Daniel James Brown.
-The next meeting will be
+This session will be

-Thursday April 14th at 7:00pm at the library.
-New members are
+held on Thursday May 12th at 7:00pm at the library.
+New members

 Summer Meals for